KomodoPlatform/developer-docs/docs/assetchains/create-asset-chain-single-node.md

 ./komodo-cli -ac_name=HELLOWORLD -datadir=/home/<USERNAME>/coinData/HELLOWORLD getinfo
 ```

-After launching the second daemon, `getinfo` to both the daemons should repont `"connections":1`
+After launching the second daemon, `getinfo` to either of the daemons should report `"connections":1`

-## Using curl to interact with the daemons
+## Using `curl` to interact with the daemons

 To issue a `getinfo` call, execute: